codepath/android_guides/Populating-a-ListView-with-a-CursorAdapter.md

 }
 ```

 First, we define a constructor that passes the cursor and context to the superclass.
-Next, we override the `newView` method which is used to inflate a new view template.
-Finally, we override the `bindView` method which is used to bind all data to a given view to populate the template content for the item.
+Next, we override the `newView` method, which is used to inflate a new view template.
+Finally, we override the `bindView` method, which is used to bind all data to a given view to populate the template content for the item.

 ## Retrieving the Cursor